 Most states aim at developing an open strategic autonomy policy.
 Such policy excludes market protectionism.
 Instead, it should foster the emergence of fair, clear and open rules for entering a market and for interacting with out-of-country entities, with the purpose to serve the countries' values, principles, and interests.

-538 5.2.3 Stakeholders
+5.2.3 Stakeholders

-As "Digital Sovereignty" and "strategic autonomy" are the keystones of public life and trust, the list ofactors and stakeholders is extensive and includes:
+As "Digital Sovereignty" and "strategic autonomy" are fundamental for public life and trust, the list of actors and stakeholders is extensive and includes: